 Language, Text and Identity in the Hispanic World

 How has the Spanish language travelled around the world and what happens when it co-exists with other languages?
 How do writers use language to explore identity, and what happens when they work between two (or more) languages?
 What skills do we need as readers to interpret the nuances of texts that travel between languages?
-This module will equip you with the skills to understand and appreciate the cultural and sociolinguistic diversity of the Hispanic world and give you a strong grounding in the sociolinguistic, literary and cultural analysis of texts that address this diversity.
+This module will equip you with an understanding of the cultural and sociolinguistic diversity of the Hispanic world, and a strong grounding in the literary and cultural analysis of texts that address this diversity.
 The module explores the different varieties of Spanish spoken around the world, along with some of the principal languages that share its territory.
 It also reads a variety of texts that negotiate national and gender identities across linguistic and cultural borders, with a focus on those that travel between non-hegemonic Hispanic contexts and the Anglosphere.

 Images and Representations of the Hispanic World